 On Good Authority is Tulane University’s official podcast.
 It features fresh perspectives and lively discussions from leading experts on global topics and issues of the day.
 Our experts explain an issue, answer challenging questions and help listeners better understand what’s important.

-Listen along starting September 23 on your favorite app platform, and stay tuned for future episodes!
+Subscribe on your favorite app platform, and stay tuned for future episodes!
+Have a show idea or feedback?
+Fill out our form.

 Launched February 23, 2021